simonzg/docs/source/meterify.eth.html.md

 Name | Description
 ------- | -----------
-`PromiEvent` | A :ref:`promise combined event emitter <promiEvent>`.
-Will be resolved when the transaction :ref:`receipt <eth-gettransactionreceipt-return>` is available.
+`PromiEvent` | A [promise combined event emitter](#callbacks-promises-events.html#PromiEvent).
+Will be resolved when the transaction [`receipt`](#eth-gettransactionreceipt-return) is available.
 Additionally the following events are available:

 Event | Returns | Description
 --------- | ------- | -----------
 `"transactionHash"` | `String` | Is fired right after the transaction is sent and a transaction hash is available.
 `"receipt"` | `Object` | Is fired when the transaction receipt is available.
 `"confirmation"` | `Number`, `Object` | Is fired for every confirmation up to the 12th confirmation.
-Receives the confirmation number as the first and the :ref:`receipt <eth-gettransactionreceipt-return>` as the second argument.
+Receives the confirmation number as the first and the [`receipt`](#eth-gettransactionreceipt-return) as the second argument.
 Fired from confirmation 0 on, which is the block where its minded.
 `"error"` | `Error` | Is fired if an error occurs during sending.
 If a out of gas error, the second parameter is the receipt.

 Example